ev2wojnar/hello-world/README.md

 # hello-world
-hellow there I`m a new one
+hello there I`m a new one
+I'm curious how the world works.
+How our minds and bodies work.
+I am like everyone, because we are all one.